 Imagine the whirring sounds of computer produce from sending data from another in a fraction of a second across the globe.
 The fans calmly spinning air exchanging the melting air with a cold refreshing breeze as the computer hums happy tunes.
 The people looking down on a screen with various projects and tasks being completed or started from talking to 1’s and 0’s through programming to enjoying some drawing on paint.
 These incredible actions preformed however mundane are possible through a complicated series of connected pieces of technology that has changed the world.
 The way computer has shifted people lives including my own really encapsulates the power through giving opportunities in various field and the ability for expressing various aspects and details that can be fundamentally in society.
 Dreams of creating distinct types of information which the computers and the internet has facilitated including creating websites to delivering media such as: books, videos and more has changed the how we collaborate and interact with others.
 The possibilities that have enabled through the computer have become limitless and I will be introducing aspects of both surface level and beneath the iceberg of how I have change through the literacy of computers.
 I will provide the experiences that have shaped my literacy of computers discussing programming and cybersecurity specifically.

-I would say another literacy I learned through my interactions with all these groups would public speaking and effective communication in regard to the considerations of the different groups.
+I would say another literacy I learned through my interactions with all these groups would public speaking and effective communication regarding the considerations of the different groups.
 As well as the change in how I approached reading literacy and writing.
-In high school I had this writing assignment for the Great Gatsby I had to write an essay dealing with the central themes of the story.
-At first, I had been really nervous as I read through the novel and at the end none of the theme I could really write with confidence.
+In high school I had this writing assignment for the Great Gatsby I had to draft an essay dealing with the central themes of the story.
+At first, I had been nervous as I read the novel and at the end none of the theme I could really write with confidence.
 After looking over my notes before starting this essay I had a lightbulb moment I could talk about growth as the novel depicts the growth of the characters in different facets some of material wealth others of metaphorically growth of the soul.
 This connects with the aspects of how I learned literacy through discover of fascinating aspects of novels and my bookworm phase instead became one of a book lion always desiring to find the message the story wants the reader to take away.
 I can say that after rereading novels from my childhood such as Daniel Keyes novel Flowers for Algernon that I recently read again changed my in my literacy for the better.
-The message of the finite life and how the gift we are given should not be taken for granted and that reading can be gateway for further exploration.
+The message of the finite life and how the gifts e we are given should not be taken for granted and that reading can be gateway for further exploration.
 This cemented both in middle school and now the importance of writing and literacy in that no matter where we are in life a cheerful path can come before us if push through the hardships we face.
 Fundamental way I gained literacy in the sense of reading and writing from my life was through the different novels that changed my perspective.
-Even motivating me into wanting to write and provide meaningful messages to others from simple paragraphs to well researched essays that offer the reader a compelling experience.
-This similar to how when I first learn coding it original affected what I could do but eventually ir circled back into my thoughts and perspectives.
+Even motivating me into wanting to write and provide meaningful messages to others from simple paragraphs to researched essays that offer the reader a compelling experience.
+This like how when I first learn coding it original affected what I could do but eventually the activity circled back into my thoughts and perspectives.